Condensed from the keynote speech presented at swampUP 2019.

 DevOps Affects Everything

-Because software is everywhere, DevOps is everywhere, and software updates are vital for our lives.
+Because software is everywhere, DevOps tools & Processes are everywhere, and software updates are vital for our lives.
 You can’t eat a hamburger without software, win elections without software, or travel without software.

 A few months ago, the Bay Area was plunged into darkness after PG&E pushed a faulty software update.